 BeeGFS Parallel Storage for Deep Learning

 Deep learning applications require specific features to fully utilize HPC clusters.
 Data inputs typically consist of batched inputs of small random files which in turn require a parallel file system to have applicable features for deep learning.
-Recently, BeeGFS has turned many heads in the research community for its performance, scalability, ease of use, and costs.
+Recently, BeeGFS HPC storage has turned many heads in the research community for its performance, scalability, ease of use, and costs.
 Furthermore, features such as BeeOND and Tiered Storage Pools enhance user experience for deep learning on large HPC installations.
 BeeGFS also supports multiple metadata servers for managing metadata in a per-file or per-directory basis.
 In this blog, we look at some recent implementations, mainly a recent study of BeeGFS on TensorFlow and analyze the results.

 When conducting training on HPC clusters, parallel file systems are commonly used for storing large structural volumes.
 Deep learning frameworks, such as TensorFlow call read requests to the file system and form mini-batches of training data.
 These highly random small file accesses are in direct contrast to many of the traditional well-structured HPC I/O patterns of traditional HPC.